The role of the Investigations Panel is to decide whether allegations of unacceptable professional conduct and/or serious professional incompetence:

 The Investigation Panel’s consideration of the evidence

 The Investigations Panel will consider the evidence available in support of the allegations but will not reach any conclusions on factual issues that ought properly to be considered by the PCC.
 The Investigations Panel will not, for example, form any view on the likely reliability of witness evidence that may be called before the PCC or seek to resolve conflicting evidence.
 The Investigations Panel may give less or no weight to evidence of a tenuous character, for example evidence which is inherently weak, vague or inconsistent with other evidence such as undisputed documents.
-The Investigation Panel will consider the evidence in support of each individual allegation as a whole including both its strengths and its weaknesses.
+The Investigation Panel will consider the evidence in support of each individual particular of the allegation and the case as a whole including both its strengths and its weaknesses.

 Professional misconduct and incompetence